 Charged Attack: There's a meter at the bottom of the screen that automatically charges; the amount of charge determines how much power your attack or spell has.
-Moreover, choosing to improve your Will score upon level up increases its speed - by the end of the game, the meter fills up so fast, your max charge attacks go from Awesome but Impractical to Awesome yet Practical.
+Moreover, choosing to improve your Will score upon level up increases its speed - by the end of the game, the meter fills up so fast, your max charge attacks go from Awesome, but Impractical to cornerstones of your offense.

 The Chosen One: The girl you rescue at the beginning is the final scion of the Mana Tribe, and becomes the Gemma of the Mana Tree when the original one dies.

 Downer Ending: The hero, after losing just about everything, finally defeats Julius, but the Mana Tree dies after the battle.
 The heroine, as the sole surviving member of the Mana Tribe, must stay and become the new tree, and the hero is the sole Gemma Knight left to protect her.
 Sure the land is at peace, but remember, the heroine is the only one left who can become the object that keeps the world stable.
 And all of this is set to possibly the saddest and most beautiful 8-bit music in existence.
 God damn.

 It is implied that the parents of Secret of Mana's hero are the hero and heroine of this game.
 However, in this game, the heroine became the Mana Tree before any serious relationship happened so how the birthing happened is anyone's guess.

 Gameplay and Story Segregation: You can fling yourself across the screen and hit enemies anywhere on a straight line from you with a fully charged sword strike - but you still can't jump or squeeze your way past many obstacles.

 Giant Space Flea from Nowhere: Several bosses are really just there to interfere with you - part of the goal of the remake was to shoehorn them into the plot.